Envision Energy

 Envision Energy (远景能源) is a Chinese multinational corporation headquartered in Shanghai that provides wind turbines and energy management software.
+Envision has long-term strategic cooperations in the area of battery manufacturing with Renault, Nissan, Daimler and Honda.

 History

 Envision was founded by Lei Zhang in 2007 in Jiangyin, Jiangsu in the east region of China.
-Zhang was named Top 10 Chinese innovators in 2014 by China Daily.
-The company started full operations since 2009.
+Zhang was named among the Top 10 Chinese innovators in 2014 by China Daily.
+The company started full operations in 2009.